ocaml/v2.ocaml.org/site/learn/tutorials/data_types_and_matching.md

 type t = A | B of t' and t' = C | D of t;;
 ```

-One common use of this is to *decorate* a tree, by adding information to each
+One common use for mutally-recursive data types is to *decorate* a tree, by
-node using mutually-recursive types, one of which is a tuple or record.
-For
+adding information to each node using mutually-recursive types, one of which is
-example:
+a tuple or record.
+For example:

 ```ocamltop
 type t' = Int of int | Add of t * t